ucb-bar/hammer/doc/Hammer-Basics/Migration-Guide.md

 vlsi.core.synthesis_tool: hammer.synthesis.<syn_tool_name>
 ```

-See the [](plugin_package) section below for details about plugin package structure.
+The package name is defined by the file structure of the plugin package.
+See the [](plugin_package) section below for details.

 ## `import` Statements